 Make sure you are logged into the Gilder Lehrman website and visit https://www.gilderlehrman.org/teacher-seminars-registration.
 Please follow the prompts to proceed with your registration.

 When are the Scholar Q&A and Master Teacher Pedagogy Sessions?

 Live sessions for each seminar will take place within the week of that scheduled seminar.
-Each seminar will have at least 3 live scholar sessions and 2 pedagogy sessions.
+Each seminar will have three live scholar Q&A sessions and two pedagogy sessions.
+Select seminars will have additional live sessions.
 Please note that some scheduling is subject to change.

 How many Q&A and Pedagogy Sessions do I have to attend?

 In order to receive credit for your participation, you must attend all live scholar and master teacher sessions during the week of your seminar.
 Exemptions for absences due to childcare, health, or professional reasons may be given on a case-by-case basis.